What Is The Difference Between Garmin Echomap And Humminbird Helix Fish Finder Series?

 Similarly, Humminbird Helix units come with MEGA imaging, which is an improved version of Humminbird down and side imaging sonar technology, generating very high resolution images.

-Garmin UHD and Humminbird MEGA are very similar to each in terms of the image quality they produce, and so this is not a feature that should make a huge difference to your purchasing decision.
+When we put them to the test, we found that Garmin UHD and Humminbird MEGA are very similar to each in terms of image quality, and so this is not a feature that should make a huge difference to your purchasing decision.

 If you’re specifically interested in the side imaging capabilities of these fish finders, check out our article on Humminbird side imaging vs Garmin SideVu compared.